Download the PDF version

 To block them before they hit, banks must rely on the right anti-fraud solution to monitor what’s happening across all digital channels throughout the user’s journey, even before the authentication phase occurs.

-Social engineering attacks: what to do
+Social engineering fraud: what to do

 By recognizing the common types of social engineering attacks and understanding their impact on online banking fraud, banks can adopt proactive measures, such as raising awareness on the topic and integrating a solid fraud management solution into their security systems to be ready to fight every cyber attempt.